Aceba1/TTQMM-Nuterra-Block-Injector-Library/README.md

 ## Creating your own
 A file named `Example.json` can be found in the new Custom Blocks folder at the root of TT.
 Make a copy of that and change its values to your new desired block.
 Add files such as images and meshes to bring it to life!

+If you find any custom blocks, you can also put it in that folder for it to be loaded.

 Better explained guidance can be found on the TerraTech Forum or Discord

 <hr>